fommil/fpmortals/manuscript/complete.md

 A> Typeclass coherence is primarily about consistency.
 It is difficult to reason A> about code that performs differently depending on the implicit imports that are A> in scope.
-Typeclass coherence effectively says that imports should not impact A> the behaviour of the code.
-Either the code compiles and does what you think, or A> it should not compile.
+Typeclass coherence effectively says that imports should not impact A> the behaviour of the code: either the code does what it says it does, or it does A> not compile.
 A>
 A> If we can assume typeclass coherence, we can globally cache implicits at runtime A> and save memory allocations, gaining performance improvements from reduced